vgno/redux-fetcher/README.md

 - It (through `redux-api-middleware`) performs an isomorphic `fetch` using `url`.
 This operation is async, and what it does depends if the fetch fails or succeeds.

 #### If fetch succeeds
 - It dispatches an action named `WEATHER_FETCH_SUCCESS`.
-The response will be stored as a string in `store.weather.payload`. `store.weather.error` and `store.weather.loading` will always be false after reducing.
+The response will be stored as a string in `store.weather.payload`. `store.weather.error` and `store.weather.loading` will always be false after reducing a success.

 #### If fetch fails
-- It dispatches an action named `WEATHER_FETCH_FAILURE`. `store.weather.payload` will be `undefined`. `store.weather.error` will be set to a string describing the error suitable for logging and `store.weather.loading` will be false after reducing.
+- It dispatches an action named `WEATHER_FETCH_FAILURE`. `store.weather.payload` will be `undefined`. `store.weather.error` will be set to a string describing the error suitable for logging and `store.weather.loading` will be false after reducing an error.

 # Options
 `fetchAction(name, url, options)`